Ferries from

 Liverpool Birkenhead – Belfast last ferry: 22:30

-There is just 1 ferry company providing this route.
-England to Northern Ireland ferries are operated by Stena Line.
+There is 1 ferry company providing this route.
+England to Northern Ireland ferries are provided by Stena Line.

-The most popular ferry is Liverpool Birkenhead to Belfast with up to 2 daily and 13 weekly sailings.
+There are up to 2 daily and 15 weekly sailings on this ferry route.
 The journey usually takes about 8 hours.

-England to Northern Ireland ferry prices can vary depending on a number of factors including the ferry company, season and whether you are travelling with a vehicle or not.
-The Liverpool Birkenhead to Belfast ferry costs £369 on average.
+England to Northern Ireland ferry prices can vary depending on a number of factors including the route, ferry company, season and whether you are travelling with a vehicle or not.
+The route you choose can also affect the ferry price with the Liverpool Birkenhead to Belfast ferry costing £395.00 on average.

 More routes than anyone else.